Slepšek

+Geography

+Slepšek is located in the hills north of Mokronog, about 15 km west of Novo Mesto at an elevation of 257 m.

+Church

 The local church is dedicated to Martin of Tours and belongs to the Parish of Mokronog.
 It has a Romanesque nave with a 16th-century extension.
 The building was restyled in the Baroque in the mid-18th century.

+History

+The area around Slepšek has been inhabited since prehistoric times, with archaeological evidence suggesting settlement during the Roman period.
+The village itself was first mentioned in written records in the 14th century.